Wolox/tech-guides/frontend/angular/style-guide.md

 ## Without directly touching DOM

-You will be able to manipulate the elements of your app in Angular with the help of the Renderer2 class.
+You should manipulate the elements of your app in Angular with the help of the Renderer2 class.

 Permitting direct access to the DOM with ElementRef API can make your application more vulnerable to XSS attacks.